cap-js/docs/about/index.md

 Following the principle of **convention over configuration**, there's no need to set up things upfront.
 CAP allows you to **jumpstart** projects within seconds and have a team starting development right away, using generic providers, on top of a lightweight in-memory database → see [*Getting Started in a Nutshell*](../get-started/in-a-nutshell).

 CAP also offers **mocks for many platform features**, which allow **fast dev-test-run cycles** with minimal development environment complexity — aka *Airplane Mode*.
-Similarly, CAP greatly facilitates **integration scenarios** by simply importing an API from, say, an SAP S/4 backend or from SAP API Hub and running mocks for this locally.
+Similarly, CAP facilitates **integration scenarios** by importing an API from, for example, an SAP S/4HANA backend or from SAP Business Accelerator Hub and running mocks for this locally.

 Over time, you **add things gradually**, only when they're needed.
 For example, you can move ahead to running your apps in close-to-productive setups for integration tests and delivery, without any change in models or code.